randlabs/createissue-action/README.md

 * `date`: A javascript object with the current local date and time.
 * `context`: The github context object.
 See the [documentation](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context) for details.
 * `input`: An object containing the following fields: `title`, `assignees`, `labels` and `milestone`.
 They contain the input values passed to the workflow.
+* `existingIssue`: If a previous issue matching the title and labels exists, this variable will contain its data.

 **IMPORTANT**: Some variables, like the environment ones, may contain sensitive information.
 Handle with care.